kyma-project/kyma/docs/headless-cms/docs/03-02-docstopic-cr-lifecycle.md

 ### Labels

-There are two labels in every Asset CR created from DocsTopic CRs that are based on these DocsTopic CRs definitions:
+There are two labels in every Asset CR created from DocsTopic CRs.
+Both of them are based on DocsTopic CRs definitions:

-- the **cms.kyma-project.io/type** label that equals a given **type** parameter from the DocsTopic CR.
-For example, that is `asyncapi`.
+- **cms.kyma-project.io/type** equals a given **type** parameter from the DocsTopic CR, such as `asyncapi`.

-- the **cms.kyma-project.io/docs-topic** label equals the **name** metadata from the DocsTopic CR.
-For example, that is `service-catalog`.
+- **cms.kyma-project.io/docs-topic** equals the **name** metadata from the DocsTopic CR, such as `service-catalog`.

 ### Statuses

-The status of the DocsTopic CR heavily depends on the status phase of all Asset CRs it creates.
+The status of the DocsTopic CR depends heavily on the status phase of all Asset CRs it creates.
 It is:

 - `Ready` when all related Asset CRs already are in the `Ready` phase.
 - `Pending` when it awaits the confirmation that all related Asset CRs are in the `Ready` status.
 If any Asset CR is in the `Failed` status, the status of the DocsTopic CR remains `Pending`.